gtatiya/Tutorials/Ubuntu/HowToInstallTensorFlowWithGPUOnUbuntu16.04.md

 - Reboot your computer

-- Run `nvidia-smi` and check your Nvidia Driver versiona and GPU.
+- Run `nvidia-smi` and check your Nvidia Driver version and GPU.

 - If you want to delete this installation, run `sudo apt-get purge nvidia*`